bitskina/soccer-manager/README.md

 # Soccer Application

-This is a Laravel-based soccer application.
-The application allows teams, players, transfers, and other soccer-related features.
+This is a Laravel-based application that allows football fans to create fantasy teams and buy or sell players via a RESTful API.

 ## Prerequisites